-Whether you’re a college student needing money for books or a full time employee with extra money on your mind, claiming a Lyft sign-up bonus is a great way to earn some extra cash.
+Whether you’re a teacher looking for a summer job or a full time employee with extra money on your mind, claiming a Lyft sign-up bonus is a great way to earn some extra cash.

 Lyft is giving away some great bonuses that are too big to miss.
 Weekly guarantees in some cities are as high as $2,500 (read more about that here), so believe us when we say this company isn’t messing around.

 In this post, we’ll show you everything you need to know about sign up bonuses, including a tutorial about how to claim the driver guarantees and promotions.